R-K-H/kollan.house/src/content/the-powerful-words.md

 While this is a shift in mindset and verbiage and looks really simple, it’s one of the most challenging shifts I’ve ever encountered, and it comes up again in nonviolent communication and a myriad of other exercises and approaches.

 What can be done today?
 How will you do it?

-You are glorious, you are magic, you are.
-Good morning beautiful.